Nichologeam/CUAP/README.md

 ### Casualties: Unknown/Scav Prototype Archipelago

-This mod is made for the 4.0.1 version of Casualties: Unknown, which is currently the latest version on the game's [Itch page](https://orsonik.itch.io/scav-prototype).
+This mod is made for the 4.0.1 version of Casualties: Unknown, which can be downloaded from the game's [Itch page](https://orsonik.itch.io/scav-prototype).
 Make sure this is the version of the game you have before continuing.

 # **Setup Guide**
 1. Download and install the client mod by extracting the CUAPClientModx.x.x.zip folder into the game's directory.